 20: Build your own dream home

 Australia is a country that has a much smaller population and yet an awful lot more space; this means that land is much more affordable than anywhere in the UK.
 In Australia, it’s possible to purchase a block of land for a very affordable price and then build your own family home to your specifications.

 The freedom that this affords families is not to be underestimated; many people include a “Granny Flat” in their design, enabling future living arrangements and some flexibility.
 You can be more certain of a home to suit more than one generation in Australia.

 21: Free BBQs in parks and near beaches

-This Australian bonus is one of the most surprising for newcomers and it’s a fabulous idea.
+This bonus is one of the most surprising for newcomers and it is a fabulous idea.
 Local authorities pay for gas and maintenance of the public BBQs which are always well-cared for and completely free to use!

-They make a great addition to a day out where you can cook your own burgers and even make a cup of tea!
+They make a great addition to a day out where you can cook your burgers and even make a cup of tea!

 22: Tantalising Tasmania